 A project by Panchshil Realty, among the tallest in Pune at 350 ft and 35 floors as employed a proven and path breaking approach called ‘Dry Construction Technique (DCT)’ for the first time in India.
 Dry Construction Technique (DCT) involves the use of innovation to reduce the use of water and the project’s impact on the environment.

-For instance, in a large-scale application such as the Panchshil Towers project – the development area is covered by a network of roads.
+For instance, in a large-scale application such as the Panchshil Towers project - the development area is covered by a network of roads.
 In conventional practices, concrete roads are preferred.
 But as these roads requires cement and plenty of water; Panchshil has opted for the more contemporary method of making roads with ‘paving blocks’.
 These blocks are fixed on dry crush sand, which do not require the use of water.
-Also, during monsoons, paving blocks allow rain-water to percolate into the ground, which ultimately increases the ground-water table.
+Also according to experts like this Paver Sealing in Orlando FL team, during monsoons, paving blocks allow rain-water to percolate into the ground, which ultimately increases the ground-water table.

 Dry Construction also includes the use of lightweight material, structures and systems created on the principle of lightweight construction.
 Within the apartment, DCT, involves the construction of interior walls, ceilings and floors using plastered or microfiber board that is joint at the time of installing.
 Apart from dry wall and ceiling; the façade is also done with Aluminum Composite Panels (ACP) instead of brickwork and plaster which is easy to maintain and ensures a fresh and contemporary façade for the long-term.
 This technique has also been followed in other Panchshil projects like Yoopune (by Philippe Starck), Tech Park One, among others.